Dopamine: Basal ganglia

 The largest and most important sources of dopamine in the vertebrate brain are the substantia nigra and ventral tegmental area.
-These structures are closely related to each other and functionally similar in many respects.
-Both are components of the mid brain.
+Both structures are components of the midbrain, closely related to each other and functionally similar in many respects.
 The largest component of the basal ganglia is the striatum.
 The substantia nigra sends a dopaminergic projection to the dorsal striatum, while the ventral tegmental area sends a similar type of dopaminergic projection to the ventral striatum.

 Progress in understanding the functions of the basal ganglia has been slow.
 The most popular hypotheses, broadly stated, propose that the basal ganglia play a central role in action selection.
 The action selection theory in its simplest form proposes that when a person or animal is in a situation where several behaviors are possible, activity in the basal ganglia determines which of them is executed, by releasing that response from inhibition while continuing to inhibit other motor systems that if activated would generate competing behaviors.
 Thus the basal ganglia, in this concept, are responsible for initiating behaviors, but not for determining the details of how they are carried out.
 In other words, they essentially form a decision-making system.

 The basal ganglia can be divided into several sectors, and each is involved in controlling particular types of actions.
 The ventral sector of the basal ganglia (containing the ventral striatum and ventral tegmental area) operates at the highest level of the hierarchy, selecting actions at the whole-organism level.
 The dorsal sectors (containing the dorsal striatum and substantia nigra) operate at lower levels, selecting the specific muscles and movements that are used to implement a given behavior pattern.

 Dopamine contributes to the action selection process in at least two important ways.
 First, it sets the "threshold" for initiating actions.
 The higher the level of dopamine activity, the lower the impetus required to evoke a given behavior.
 As a consequence, high levels of dopamine lead to high levels of motor activity and impulsive behavior; low levels of dopamine lead to torpor and slowed reactions.
 Parkinson's disease, in which dopamine levels in the substantia nigra circuit are greatly reduced, is characterized by stiffness and difficulty initiating movement—however, when people with the disease are confronted with strong stimuli such as a serious threat, their reactions can be as vigorous as those of a healthy person.
 In the opposite direction, drugs that increase dopamine release, such as cocaine or amphetamine, can produce heightened levels of activity, including, at the extreme, psychomotor agitation and stereotyped movements.

 The second important effect of dopamine is as a "teaching" signal.
 When an action is followed by an increase in dopamine activity, the basal ganglia circuit is altered in a way that makes the same response easier to evoke when similar situations arise in the future.
 This is a form of operant conditioning, in which dopamine plays the role of a reward signal.